arogozhnikov/arogozhnikov.github.io/remarks/programming.md

 - Adoption ladder: use-case, then API, then community support. <br />
   Even the best API is unlikely to bring success if there is no clear case which is not addressed by existing systems. <br />
-  There are multiple examples of opposite.
+  There are multiple examples of opposite (success of poorly designed APIs).

 - Education in programming focuses on "how to make a thing that works while your hands are not on the keyboard". <br />
-  More appropriate goal is "system that can be adjusted for tomorrow needs and be continuously modified without interruptions, allow multiple users and maintains sufficient reliability".
+  More valuable goal is "system that can be adjusted for tomorrow needs and be continuously modified without interruptions, allow multiple users and maintains sufficient reliability".

 - Migration from simplest to hardest: refactor code, change entities, refactor API, migrate data, migrate users.